How to Create a Posts Grid Using Posts Widget

-Posts widget from JetElements plugin is a universal tool for presenting your posts in a grid form.
-Just follow the recommendations listed below, and you’ll be able to create a great posts grid effortlessly.
+The Posts widget from the JetElements plugin is a universal tool for presenting your posts in a grid form.
+Just follow the recommendations listed below, and you’ll be able to create a great post grid effortlessly.

-Please note, that before starting, you need to have at least 1 post in your blog.
+Please note that before starting, you need to have at least 1 post on your blog.

 Log into your website’s dashboard and open the needed page with the Elementor page builder.
-Find the Posts widget and drop it to a new section.
+Find the Posts widget and drop it into a new section.

 By default, the posts grid is filled with the latest posts if you have them.
 It is also possible to display some custom type posts here.